 PRSC also works closely with state and federal agencies, other membership organizations and various businesses on matters of common interest.

 The club meets the last Wednesday of every month except December when there is no meeting.
-Meetings are typically at 7:30 at the McLean Governmental Center, however check the Club Calendar for different times and locations depending on activities.
+Meetings are typically at 7:30 at the Vienna Fire Station, however check the Club Calendar for different times and locations depending on activities.